Force 10 from Navarone (film): Release

 After being screened at Camp David as the Thanksgiving film for US President Jimmy Carter, the film was released in the United States on 8 December 1978 to mixed reviews (according to production notes that accompanied the 2000 DVD release).

 Before the film came out Maclean said in an interview that the only film he liked made from his writings was Guns of Navarone and "I am hopeful this return to Navarone will be good too, although the storyline bears little resemblance to what I wrote.
 Robert Shaw was a good actor, one of the most in demand in the world today.
 And I am told he did a good job.
 Whatever, this couldn't help be the best [of the recent adaptations of his work for the screen] because the rest were rubbish.
 But I am not bitter, you understand.
 The sale of my stories to the movies has been a matter of business – a process from which I usually detach myself."

 The 118-minute cut was released theatrically overseas by Columbia Pictures, which had released The Guns of Navarone.

 Reception

+Metacritic, which uses a weighted average, assigned the a score of 42 out of 100, based on seven critics, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film 2 1⁄2 out of 4 stars and wrote, "[A] director like Guy Hamilton, a graduate of four of the Bond pictures, can turn out action movies like this in his sleep.
 This time, alas, that's apparently what he did."

 Harrison Ford said, "It wasn't a bad film.
 There were honest people involved and it was an honest effort.
 But it wasn't the right thing for me to do."

 Box office

-The film made a quarter of what the original did at the box office.
+The film made a quarter of what the original did at the box office, and less than a third of its budget.